STI: Turbocharge NLP Inference at the Edge via Elastic Pipelining: Evaluation

 \paragraph{Preload buffers} show a clear benefit as shown in Table~\ref{tab:accu}.
 By using a small preload buffer of a few MBs, \sys{} achieves a noticeable and consistent accuracy gain compared to not using the preload buffer (\textit{Ours-0MB}).
 The benefit is most pronounced on QNLI and QQP among the benchmarks, increasing accuracy by up to 3.7 percent point (Odroid).
 Section~\ref{sec:eval:sensitivity} will present a sensitivity analysis regarding its size.

-\paragraph{Shard importance}. \sys{} allocates its IO budgets to the most important shards.
-The accuracy benefit is most pronounced in a small/median submodel where most shards have low to medium bitwidths. \textit{Case study.} We demonstrate the efficacy through a differential analysis.
+\paragraph{Shard importance} \sys{} allocates its IO budgets to the most important shards.
+The accuracy benefit is most pronounced in a small/median submodel where most shards have low to medium bitwidths.

+\textit{Case study.} We demonstrate the efficacy through a differential analysis.
 Table~\ref{tab:eval:shard-selection} shows an intermediate state of planning: a 5x3 submodel comprising all 2-bit shards.
 Now the planner is awarded additional IO budgets, e.g. from enlargement of the preload buffer, with which the planner will increase some shards' bitwidths to 6 bits.
 We compare two strategies: (1) randomly pick shards; (2) pick shards in their importance order (as in \sys{}).
 Despite the same IO budget is spent, \sys{} shows higher accuracy by up to 23.1 percent point (8.19 percent point on average) across all benchmarks.

-\subsection{Sensitivity analysis}
+\subsection{Sensitivity Analysis}

 We examine how \sys{}'s benefit changes as resource amounts.

 \paragraph{Target latencies} A more relaxed target latency allows \sys{} to deliver more FLOPs and execute a deeper submodel, suggesting a higher accuracy.
 Yet, an NLP model's accuracy sees diminishing return as its depth continues to grow, as shown in prior work~\cite{layerdrop, dynabert}; as a result, \sys{}'s benefit diminishes as the target latency is further relaxed.
 Specifically, on Odroid (CPU) \sys{} has most significant advantage over baselines (7.7 pp higher accuracy) when target latencies are below 200 ms; in such cases, a feasible submodel has fewer than 10 layers.
 On Jetson (GPU) \sys{} has most significant advantage when target latencies are below 400 ms and a feasible submodel has fewer than 7 layers.
 When the target latency grows beyond such ranges, \sys{}'s benefits gradually reduce.